 How much do I contribute?

+To view what you contribute to the Plan, check your pay stub.
 There are two rates of contribution.

 - 8.4% of pensionable earnings up to the year’s maximum pensionable earnings (YMPE), and